-• The Print icon allows to print the layout to a connected printer or a Postscript file depending on installed printer drivers.
+- The Print icon allows to print the layout to a connected printer or a Postscript file depending on installed printer drivers. - The Export as image icon exports the composer canvas in several image formats such as PNG, BPM, TIF, JPG, ...